I won’t be able to attend all/parts of the conference or one of the live events. Can I catch up later?

-Yay–we would LOVE to have you!
-Please e-mail us at writeoncon (at) gmail (dot) com or go to our Contact page.
+Yay — we would LOVE to have you!
+Check out our eligibility requirements to make sure you’re a good fit.
+If you are, please e-mail us at writeoncon (at) gmail (dot) com or go to our Contact page.

 I’m an author.
 How can I be a part of this?

 Yay for wanting to be involved!
-Please e-mail us at writeoncon (at) gmail (dot) com or go to our Contact page.
-We are open to self-published authors’ contributions, but the best way to check is by asking.
+Check out our eligibility requirements to make sure you’re a good fit.
+If you are, please e-mail us at writeoncon (at) gmail (dot) com or go to our Contact page.

 Will I have to pay to post my work in the critique forum?

 Nope!
 The critique forums are completely free.
 Our only requirements for using the forums are to follow the posting guidelines and to critique at least five other people’s posts for every item you post yourself.